Palakpreet/Taskify_Project/README.md

 In summary, this task divider app is a comprehensive solution for managing your daily and future tasks efficiently.
 It combines user-friendly design with seamless data storage, external API integration, and intuitive task management features.
 Experience a new level of productivity with this all-in-one task management tool.

-You need to run the file front.html on the browser or live server which will show the websie as below and from there you can move to login/Sign Up which includes chatbot , can move to manage specific days and can move to manage to manage future tasks.
+You need to run the file front.html on the browser or live server which will show the website as below and from there you can move to login/Sign Up which includes chatbot , can move to manage specific days and can move to manage to manage future tasks.

 ![image](https://github.com/Palakpreet/Taskify_Project/assets/95870982/2cb8409b-e43d-4964-b5c1-bf34cb1a83c2)